motion/orbit/projects/blog/src/pages/update-one/index.md

   But ergonomically, how long can you keep your arms up like that?
 </div>

 Yes, the fancy effects are a distraction.
-But these sci-fi interfaces do grasp at a real desire; a level of fluidity, cohesion, and flexibility that browsers just don't give us today.
+But these sci-fi interfaces grasp at a real desire: a level of fluidity, cohesion, and flexibility that browsers just don't give us today.

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.